bairahmat/Setup-My-Ubuntu/README.md

 - config: Configure different things, including SSH, desktop settings, gnome-terminal, git, tmux, etc.

 #### USER variables:

+All the USER variables are used when configuring certain software, including the download location for apt-get.
+You can manually set the user variables before starting the script (find them at the very beginning of the script) or use the --user_* parameters to override them (e.g. `--user_git_name "Your Name"` or `--user_dlloc "US"`).

 - USER_GIT_NAME: the name that will appear in Git commits, etc.
 - USER_GIT_EMAIL: the email address that will appear in Git commits, etc.